Maxwell-lin-TW/PyTerminal/README.md

   12. Hex mode, if selected, the text area will only display received characters in hex code with prefix '0x'

   13. Trear CR as LF. if selected, when receive from serial port, it will treat carrage return as a line feed.

+  14. Hex input text field, please use following format, seperate each hex code with comma ',' or space ' '

+      : 0x11,0x22,0x33,0x44  or 0xaa 0xbb 0xcc 0xdd